DECEMBER 1944 - starting the 4th year of America in WW2.

 Army forces land on SW Mindoro, P.I, under cover of carrier-based aircraft.

 Dec 16.
-US planes sink Oryoko Maru, is carrying over 1,600 Allied POWs.
+U.S. planes sink Oryoku Maru which is carrying over 1,600 Allied POWs . pic&story

 Germans attack in Ardennes, Battle of the Bulge begins.